rsoprivatecloud/osic-bare-metal-deployment-process/README.md

 Create the osic-prep LXC Container
 ----------------------------------

-_The following steps only need to be done if the LXC container needs to be rebuilt._
+_The following steps only need to be done if the osic-prep LXC container needs to be rebuilt._

 ### Setup the Build Host